oegedijk/explainerdashboard/docs/source/index.rst

 It combines shap values, permutation importances, partial dependence plots, and the visualisation of individual trees of random forests into a single package.

-You can easily construct an ExplainerBunch object that computes all relevant statistics behind the scenes and allows you to quickly plot feature importances, shap dependence plots, pdp plots, etc.
+You can easily construct an Explainer object that computes all relevant statistics behind the scenes and allows you to quickly plot feature importances, shap dependence plots, pdp plots, etc.

-You then pass this ExplainerBunch object to an ExplainerDashboard to start an interactive analytical web app to inspect the workings and performance of your model.
+You then pass this Explainer object to an ExplainerDashboard to start an interactive analytical web app to inspect the workings and performance of your model.

-Or you can use the primitives provided by the ExplainerBunch to construct your own project-specific dashboard using plotly dash.
+Or you can use the primitives provided by the Explainer to construct your own project-specific dashboard using plotly dash.

 Example